CaioMatInt/stock_management_multi_tenancy/README.md

 ## Usage

-- To access products and product_quantity_history cruds, firstly login on route api/login with one of the below credentials or register on api/users/register:
+- To get access to products and product_quantity_history cruds, firstly login on route api/login with one of the below credentials:

 rafael@turnoverbnb.com
 password: turnoverbnb